project-chip/connectedhomeip/src/controller/python/README.md

 ### 5. Commission Matter accessory to the underlying network

 One of the commissioning steps is Network Commissioning.
-The main goal of this step is to configure network interface, such as Thread or Wifi, and to provide network credentials.
+The main goal of this step is to configure a network interface, such as Thread or Wifi, on the device and to provide it with network credentials.

 #### Commissioning of Thread device